Melvin B. Tolson: Literary works

 From 1930 on, Tolson began writing poetry.
 He also wrote two plays by 1937, although he did not continue to work in this genre.

-From October 1937 to June 1944, Tolson wrote a column for The Washington Tribune, which he called "Cabbage and Caviar".
+From October 1937 to June 1944, Tolson wrote a column for The Washington Tribune that he called "Cabbage and Caviar"; a selection of the columns, in a volume also titled Caviar and Cabbage, edited and with an introduction by Robert M. Farnsworth, was published by the University of Missouri Press in 1982.

-In 1941, he published his poem "Dark Symphony" in the Atlantic Monthly.
+In 1941, Tolson published his poem "Dark Symphony" in the Atlantic Monthly.
 Some critics believe it is his greatest work, in which he compared and contrasted African-American and European-American history.

-In 1944 Tolson published his first poetry collection, Rendezvous with America, which includes Dark Symphony.
-He was especially interested in historic events which had fallen into obscurity.
+In 1944, Tolson published his first poetry collection, Rendezvous with America, which includes Dark Symphony.
+He was especially interested in historic events that had fallen into obscurity.

 Tolson's Libretto for the Republic of Liberia (1953), another major work, is in the form of an epic poem in an eight-part, rhapsodic sequence.
 It is considered a major modernist work.

 Tolson's final work to appear in his lifetime, the long poem Harlem Gallery, was published in 1965.
 The poem consists of several sections, each beginning with a letter of the Greek alphabet.
 The poem concentrates on African-American life.
-It was a striking change from his first works, and was composed in a jazz style with quick changes and intellectually dense, rich allusions.
+It was a striking change from his first works, and was composed in a jazz style, with quick changes and intellectually dense, rich allusions.

-In 1979 a collection of Tolson's poetry was published posthumously, entitled A Gallery of Harlem Portraits.
-These were poems written during his year in New York.
-They represented a mixture of various styles, including short narratives in free verse.
+In 1979, a collection of Tolson's poetry was published posthumously, entitled A Gallery of Harlem Portraits.
+These were poems written during his year in New York, and they represented a mixture of various styles, including short narratives in free verse.
 This collection was influenced by the loose form of Edgar Lee Masters' Spoon River Anthology.
 An urban, racially diverse and culturally rich community is presented in A Gallery of Harlem Portraits.

 With increasing interest in Tolson and his literary period, in 1999 the University of Virginia published a collection of his poetry entitled Harlem Gallery and Other Poems of Melvin B. Tolson, edited by Raymond Nelson.

 Tolson's papers are housed at the Library of Congress.